Updated: Nov 28, 2022

 In addition, you must report the accident to the California Department of Motor Vehicles (DMV).

-Proving Negligence in Personal Injury Claims
+Proving Negligence in Motorcycle Accident Claims in California

 When someone's acts, or in some cases, inactions, fall short of the fair expectations set to protect another from injury, this is known as negligence.
 In California, for example, drivers have a legal obligation to ensure the safety of those on the lane.